rawkintrevo/ai-summaries/summaries/wherewizardsstayuplatetheoriginsoftheinternet/Showing It Off.md

 ---
 layout: page
 title: Showing It Off
-date: 2024-01-24 18:51:11
+date: 2024-01-24 20:19:57
 ---

 [Back](./)

+In the fall of 1971, the ARPA network, the precursor to the modern internet, was facing a problem - a lack of load.
+The network had a capacity of 30 million packets per day, but it was only carrying an average of 675,000 packets per day.
+The network protocols were still being developed and there wasn't enough natural traffic to fully test the system.

+Despite this, there were some early interesting uses of the network.
+Programmers at SRI were using the network to run simulations and generate traffic.
+Bob Metcalfe and Danny Cohen conducted an experiment where they simulated an aircraft carrier landing and displayed the image on a graphics terminal.
+This experiment demonstrated that programs could be moved around the network in real-time.

-In the fall of 1971, the ARPA network carried an average of just 675,000 packets per day, barely utilizing even 2% of its capacity.
-The network served mainly as a testbed for the computer research community, and its potential had yet to be realized by most users.
-Larry Roberts, a key figure in the development of the network, realized that a public demonstration was needed to spread awareness of its potential.
+However, the ARPA network was only known within the computer research community and its potential as a resource-sharing tool was not yet realized.
+Larry Roberts, the head of the network project, realized that a public demonstration was necessary to spread awareness.
+He enlisted the help of Bob Kahn, who was still at BBN at the time, to plan the demonstration.

+Kahn recruited Al Vezza to assist him in organizing the demonstration.
+They called a meeting of principal investigators from around the country to present the idea of a highly accessible and interactive demonstration of the network's resources.
+The goal was to show that the network was not only real but useful.

+Over the next nine months, Kahn and Vezza traveled the country, meeting with vendors and coordinating efforts to finalize the network tools and protocols.
+They invited terminal manufacturers to participate in the demonstration and worked with teams of graduate students and principal investigators to design interesting scenarios for the event.

-Roberts enlisted Bob Kahn to organize the demonstration, which was scheduled for October 1972 at the International Conference on Computer Communication in Washington.
-Kahn, along with Al Vezza, traveled across the country to recruit participants and plan the demonstration.
-They met with vendors in the computer industry and asked them to bring their own terminals to connect to the network.
-The plan was to run demonstrations on as many machines as possible, showcasing the network's resources to conference attendees.
+The demonstration was scheduled to take place at the first International Conference on Computer Communication in October 1972.
+The organizers planned to run demonstrations on as many machines as possible, connected to as many sites as possible.
+They wanted conference-goers to be able to sit down, log on, and use the network's resources.

-The preparations for the demonstration were intense, with teams of students and researchers working to finalize the network tools and protocols.
-The ICCC demonstration was intended to put pressure on the community to make sure the network would be functioning flawlessly by the designated date.
-The network equipment and people arrived at the hotel where the conference was being held and began setting up.
-The room was filled with terminals and cables as technicians worked to ensure everything was connected and functioning properly.
+In the weeks leading up to the event, there was a flurry of activity as participants worked to debug applications and get host computers up and running.
+The networking equipment and people arrived at the hotel a few days before the conference.
+The meeting room was transformed into a tangle of wires as technicians set up the terminals and connected them to the network.

-On the day of the preview demonstration for VIPs, there was a moment of panic when packets were being lost due to a glitchy line in the network.
-The operators at the Network Control Center quickly removed the link, restoring the flow of packets.
-Despite this hiccup, the preparations continued, and the conference officially opened the next day.
+On the day of the preview demonstration for VIPs, there was a moment of panic when the network started losing packets.
+The issue was quickly resolved, but it was a reminder of how much pressure there was to ensure that the network functioned flawlessly during the demonstration.

-During the conference, attendees were given a scenarios book that described various demonstrations and provided instructions on how to connect to the network and use its resources.
-However, many found the book confusing, and there were instances of people accidentally crashing the system or experiencing other technical difficulties.
-Despite these challenges, the conference showcased the potential of packet-switching technology and its ability to enable resource-sharing and real-time communication.

-Some of the demonstrations included conversational programs that engaged users in verbal dialogue.
-One, called PARRY, mimicked the belief system of a paranoid psychotic, while another called the Doctor mimicked the behavior of a psychiatrist.
-These programs demonstrated the lifelike quality of conversations that could be had over the network.
+The conference opened on Monday, and conference-goers were eagerly ushered into the demonstration room.
+Many found the scenarios book provided by Bob Metcalfe to be incomprehensible and struggled to follow the instructions.
+Some participants had amusing interactions with the network, while others experienced frustration.
+Despite a few hiccups, the demonstration was considered a success.

-Overall, the ICCC demonstration was successful in establishing the viability of packet-switching and the potential of the ARPANET.
-It showcased the network's capabilities and sparked excitement within the computer research community.
-The event proved that resource-sharing over a network was possible, leading to a greater sense of community and the recognition of electronic mail as a valuable tool within the network.
+The ICCC demonstration had a significant impact on establishing the viability of packet-switching and the ARPANET.
+It showcased the potential of resource-sharing and changed the perception of the technology.
+The event also solidified the sense of community within the network and paved the way for future developments.

+In the end, the demonstration proved that the network was more than just a testbed for artificial traffic.
+It was a real and useful tool that could be used for electronic mail and resource-sharing.
+The ARPA network had taken a major step forward and was no longer just an experiment.

-Words: 470
+Words: 600